eworm-de/routeros-scripts/doc/mode-button.md

 Description
 -----------

-These scripts extend the functionality of mode button.
+This script extend the functionality of mode button.
 Instead of just one you can trigger several actions by pressing the mode button several times.

 The hardware needs to have a mode button, see